sphinx-doc/sphinx/doc/usage/configuration.rst

    the parallel write phase.
 When active, the event :event:`doctree-resolved` as well as the builder function ``write_doc_serialized`` also run in parallel.
-   Parallel post-transformation can greatly improve build time for extensions that do heave computation in that phase.
+   Parallel post-transformation can greatly improve build time for extensions that do heavy computation in that phase.
 Depending on machine core count and project size, a build time reduction by a factor of 2 to 4 and even more was observed.
    The feature flag does nothing in case parallel writing is not used.